sebastian-plata/jsmastery_project-2/README.md

 The former makes the HTML elements visible and the later hides them (which is the default value of the variable: toggleMenu).

 **Time stamp: 4:02:00**

+# What I learned from Header

+**Props and components for containers**

+Basically if you an element that will be repeated a bunch of times in the webpage/site you're very welcome to make it a *component*.
+Components cant take dynamic properties, also known as *props*, which then can take values for each of the component's instances.

+This makes working very streamlined as well as brings consistency and cohesion to the design.
+Both, very important elements of a well designed product.

+**Time stamp: 4:12:00**